 6. Attends public meetings and seminars and presents material on safety and other topics relevant to the interests of campus safety and security and attends meetings with other University staff, faculty, or administration and presents information or provides discussion relevant to the goals of the department.

-6. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Director of Safety.
+8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director, Safety and Transportation or designee.

-The Public Safety Officer, Shift Supervisor is supervised by the Assistant Director of Safety and supervises the Public Safety Officers and student employees on his/her shift.
+The Patrol Sergeant is supervised by the Patrol Lieutenant and supervises the Patrol Corporal and Public Safety Officers and student employees on his/her shift.

 OFFICE OF HUMAN RESOURCES

 Level 2 - 100 Points: The job requires a high school diploma or equivalent.

 Factor 2: Skill Requirements - Craft and Trade Skills